psandrey/psandrey.github.io/_sort/comparison_sort/insertsion_sort.md

 ## Correctness

 Initially, the sorted subsequence contains only the item from index $$ 0 $$ and the outter loop runs for all items starting with second index up to $$ n - 1 $$, thus all items are inserted.
-The inner loop swap i-th item at most $$ i - 1 $$ times, so that the subsequence is kept invariant.
+The inner loop swap i-th item at most $$ i - 1 $$ times and the subsequence is kept invariant.
 So, the algorithm sort any given input.

 ## Complexity Analysis